-- Speak one at a time taking care to remain germane to the topic at hand, - Rebut opposing arguments only once, - Speak only twice on the same subject after all others have had the opportunity to speak once, - Wait for presentations to conclude before offering comment or asking questions, and - Speak to the merits of an issue and avoid references to personalities.
+- Speak one at a time taking care to remain germane to the topic at hand, and - Speak to the merits of an issue and avoid references to personalities.

-When a Member serves as the Chair, the Member will have only those rights and will be governed in all matters and issues by the same rules and restrictions as other Members.
+When a Member serves as the Chair, the Member will maintain those rights and will be governed in all matters and issues by the same rules and restrictions as other Members.